-- The size of the fire to be detected at the determined distance. - The type of flammable fuel. - Potential sources of false alarms that may be present (e.g., naked flames, hot process).
+- The size of the fire is to be detected at the determined distance. - The type of flammable fuel.

 Spacing and Location

 Consider the following factors when determining the number of detectors and their locations in the protected area:

 - The size and shape of the protected area

 - The nature of the hazards, including materials stored or used and the protected objects

 - The sensitivity of the detectors

 - If there are any obstructed lines of sight

 - The field of view of the detectors (See Figure 9 and Figure 10)